bigBagBoogy/Certora-tutorials-code/README.md

 assert amount > 0 <=> balanceAfter > balanceBefore
 ```

+In predicate logic, the symbol used to represent `"for all"` is the universal quantifier, often denoted by the symbol "`∀`" (pronounced "for all").
+So, if you have a statement like "For all x, P(x)," you would write it as "∀x P(x)," where P(x) is a predicate representing some property or condition involving the variable x.

 ## playlist Certora tutorial:

 https://www.youtube.com/watch?v=CwCX0TuDfTE&list=PLKtu7wuOMP9XHbjAevkw2nL29YMubqEFj&index=2

 ### ***ALWAYS:*** use MUST or MUST NOT in your assert messages, so it's clear what supposed to happen.

+Certora IS available in your other projects, but NOT "checkable" by running:
+`certora --version`
+Thing is tho, you need to be inside the folder where your `.sol` is when running `certoraRun`